-Credit risk analysis is essential to determining if a customer is at risk of defaulting on payments.
+Credit risk evaluation is essential to determining if a customer is at risk of defaulting on payments.
 Carrying too many high-risk customers, or even just a few significant-transaction customers who are a potential default risk, can be very detrimental to your business.
-Any time you invoice clients after providing goods or services, you expose your business to late payment risks which can disrupt cash flow.
+Any time you invoice clients after providing goods or services, you expose your business to late payment risks which can dummy.

 Constantly improving your credit risk analysis techniques to look at the full picture of a customer or a potential customer – using behavioral snapshots from their recent past as well as regular updates on their ongoing financial activities – is key to detecting warning signs early and saving yourself from a potential loss.